Summer School 2016 Report #2: Building and Programming Robots!

 Alright, let's make sure we've got all the parts from the manual!
 Is there anything missing?

-On another day, we faced the tougher challenge of programming our robots to use sensors.
+On another day, we tried programming our robots to use sensors.

 The older children were a great support to the younger kids!

 Fine tuning the line-tracing program.
 Getting the robot to properly sense and follow the line requires repeated tests and program refinement.